-Dr. Deepak Agarwal, a neurosurgeon and the chief of the Computer Facility met me in evening after the introductory briefing meeting with the staff of Computer Facility.
-He mentioned that he had not met the Deputy Director, (Administration) for seven months, before I had joined.
+- 8. Dr. Deepak Agarwal, a neurosurgeon and the Chief of the Computer Facility met me that evening after the introductory briefing meeting with the staff of computer facility.
+He mentioned that he had not met the Deputy Director (Administration) for 7 months, before I had joined.
 The coordination breakdown was total.
-The post of Deputy Director (Administration), which was to function as the interface between the ministries of Government of India and AIIMS, had virtually collapsed in this project.
-The AIIMS was dealing directly with the NIC with and neither the Ministry of Health and Family Welfare or the

-Department of Information Technology being in the loop.
-Interaction at the programmer level was not yielding any results.
-Clearly higher level interventions at the level of Health Secretary and DITY Secretary were necessary.

-I discussed the need for process simplification with Director, AIIMS, Prof. M.C.
-Misra.
+The post of Deputy Director (Administration) which was to function as the interface between the Ministries of Government of India and AIIMS had virtually collapsed in this project.
+The AIIMS was dealing directly with the NIC with neither the Ministry of Health and Family Welfare or the Department of Information Technology being in the loop.
+Interaction at the Programmer level was not yielding any results.
+Clearly higher level interventions at the level of Health Secretary and DeiTY Secretary were necessary. - 9.
+I discussed the need for process simplification with Director AIIMS, Prof M.C.Misra.
 He gave me the background of the work done on Digital AIIMS.
-As soon as he took up the post of Director, AIIMS on 11 October 2013, the leadership of the Computer Facility was revamped and Dr. Deepak Agarwal was given charge of the Computer Facility.
-Further, the concept of Nursing Informatics Specialists (NIS) was brought to AIIMS from the experience at JPNATC digitization where Prof. Misra, Dr. Deepak and Ms. Metilda Robin had worked closely.
-This was the first time that the NIS concept was introduced at the main hospital.
-Prof. Misra expressed disappointment with the slow progress of the e-Hospital project and said he would support any administrative initiative in this regard.
-It was a promise he kept, conceiving the whole digitization process and devoting enormous man-hours to its successful implementation.
+As soon as he took up the post of Director AIIMS on 11th October 2013, the leadership of the computer facility was revamped and Dr. Deepak Agarwal was given charge of the Computer Facility.
+Further the concept of Nursing Informatics Specialists (NIS) was brought to AIIMS from the experience at JPNATC digitization where Prof Misra, Dr Deepak and Ms. Metilda Robin had worked closely.
+This was the first time that the NIS concept was introduced and subsequently it was introduced at the Main Hospital.
+Prof Misra expressed disappointment with the slow progress of the e-Hospital project and said he would any administrative initiative in this regard.
+It was a promise he kept up, conceiving the whole digitization process and devoting enormous man-hours to successful implementation.
 Often he stood against severe resistance from patients, senior faculty, nurses and resident doctors who were reluctant for introducing changes.
-The Director, AIIMS displayed leadership from the front.
+The Director AIIMS displayed leadership from the front.

-The Health Secretary Bhanu Pratap Sharma, IAS (1981 batch) was a strong votary of the digitization of hospitals and the e-Hospital project.
-When I discussed the project with him, I was promised all support for timely implementation.
-A lot of credit for providing bureaucratic leadership goes to Bhanu Pratap Sharma for his constant interactions, encouragement and coordination in the successful implementation of Digital AIIMS project in the period February 2015 to July 2016.
+10. Health Secretary Bhanu Pratap Sharma, IAS (1981) was a strong votary of the digitization of hospitals and the e-Hospital project.
+When I discussed the e-Hospital project with him, I was promised all support for timely implementation.
+A lot of bureaucratic leadership credit goes to Bhanu Pratap Sharma for his constant interactions, encouragement and coordination in successful implementation of Digital AIIMS project in the period February 2015 to July 2016.

-AIIMS-UIDAI COLLABORATION
+AIIMS - UIDAI Collaboration